jst-seminar-rostlab-tum/eutop-mediamind/docs/LOGIN_SCRAPING.md

 * **insert_credential**: to insert a value in an input field

 The previous functions are used by the main function **hardcoded_login**, which makes the login process following the common login steps:
-1. Get the subscription credentials, encrypted in the database
-2. Get the login config from the subscription.
-This is a json containing all the neccesary xpaths
+1. **Get Config**: get the login config from the subscription, this is a json containing all the necesary xpaths
-3. Initialize the website
+2. **Initialize Website**: website is initialized using selenium
-4. Accept the cookies.
-This is important because if the cookies window is not removed it can end up blockig us from scraping.
+3. **Accept Cookies**: if the cookies window is not removed it can end up blockig the scraping.
 For this step we take into consideration the following possibilities:
     - Handle iframes: the cookies window may be in an iframe, therefore we will have to change our driver's frame to interact with its elements
     - Shadow host: in other cases the window is inside a shadow root, for that we use the click_shadow_element function, designed specifically for these cases
-5. Remove notifications.
-Aafter accepting the cookies is common that a notifications/advertisement/etc window appears
+4. **Remove Notifications**: after accepting the cookies is common that a notifications/advertisement/etc window appears
-6. Open login form, that is, navigate to the website's page with the input fields for the credentials
+5. **Open Login Form**: navigate to the website's page with the input fields for the credentials
-7. Submit login credentials, for this final step we follow these steps:
+6. **Submit Credentials**: for this we follow these steps:
     - Insert username
     - Insert password
     - Click submit button
-    - Click second submit button.
-In some websites first you have to submit the username, and then a new form opens for the password, for this reason it's necessary to store both buttons for this specific case
+    - Click second submit button: in some websites first you have to submit the username, and then a new form opens for the password, for this reason it's necessary to store both buttons for this specific case

 Most of the time a website won't require to follow all the previous steps to complete the login, therefore the login_config json will be different for each one.
 These are all the possible keys that the login config can have:
 * **shadow_host_cookies**: CSS Selector of the shadow host that contains the shadow DOM content with the accept cookies element